mondeja/pr-linked-issues-action/README.md

 In other contexts you can use `repository_owner`, `repository_name` and `pull_request` inputs to specify a pull request.

-This action o does not provide a way to check if the outputted linked issues are in other repositories than the repository where the pull request is triggered, just outputs issue numbers.
+This action does not provide a way to check if the outputted linked issues are in other repositories than the repository where the pull request is triggered, just outputs issue numbers.

 ### Inputs